NWQMC/ETL_Spike/README.md

 *   **NWIS_OR_EPA** - If **QWPORTAL_SUMMARY_ETL** is true, is this an NIWS (N) or STORET WQX (E) ETL.

 ### Testing
 This project contains JUnit tests.
-Maven can be used to run them (in addition to the capabilities of your IDE).
+Maven can be used to run them.
+(In addition to the capabilities of your IDE - Note that the IDE may run the tests from wqp-etl-core and they will fail due to an invalid environment for them.)

 To run the unit tests of the application use: